johnprovazek/asteroids/README.md

-﻿# Asteroids
+# Asteroids

 ## Description

 This project is a recreation and expanded upon version of the classic Atari 2600 game Asteroids.
 This project was developed for a computer graphics course at CSU Chico.

-This project utilizes javascript and WebGL.
+Built using vanilla javascript and WebGL.

 ## Installation